opencast/opencast/docs/guides/developer/docs/infrastructure/nexus.md

     </settings>

 The command to push the file looks like this.
 Not that pushing files from your local Maven repository directly is not possible, instead you must copy them *outside* the repository and push from there.
+See below for help on that.

     mvn deploy:deploy-file \
       -DrepositoryId=$repo_id \